 The Political Reform Act of 1974, an initiative measure, provides that the Legislature may amend the act to further the act's purposes upon a $\frac{2}{3}$ vote of each house and compliance with specified procedural requirements.

-Vote: $\frac{2}{3}$.
+This bill would declare that it furthers the purposes of the act.
+Vote: 2/3.
 Appropriation: no. Fiscal committee: yes.
 State-mandated local program: yes.

 SECTION 1.
 This act shall be known as the California Disclose Act.